IceBerge421/markdown-cv/index.md

 <div class="item" id="pubs" markdown="1">

 `2023`
-**Berge, PS.** Discussion of “Rotten and Possessed: *Control* and *Hellblade: Senua’s Sacrifice* as Models of Outmersive Game Design”.
+**PS Berge.** Discussion of “Rotten and Possessed: *Control* and *Hellblade: Senua’s Sacrifice* as Models of Outmersive Game Design”.
 Featured talk.
 April, 2023.
 Institute of Digital Games Book Club, University of Malta.

 `2023`
-**Berge, PS** & Cox, Dan.
+**PS Berge** & Dan Cox.
 Presentation of TwineSpace: An Augmented Reality Story Format for Twine.
 Hosted by the Association for Research in Digital Interactive Narratives (ARDIN).
 March, 2023.

 `2022`
-**Berge, PS.** "Dice, Zines, and (Gay) Pirate Queens: Queer Horizons and Tabletop Roleplaying Games".
+**PS Berge.** "Dice, Zines, and (Gay) Pirate Queens: Queer Horizons and Tabletop Roleplaying Games".
 Featured talk.
 December, 2022.
 Hosted by the American Library Association Games & Gaming Round Table.

 `2022`
-**Berge, PS.** Discussion of “Rotten and Possessed: *Control* and *Hellblade: Senua’s Sacrifice* as Models of Outmersive Game Design”.
+**PS Berge.** Discussion of “Rotten and Possessed: *Control* and *Hellblade: Senua’s Sacrifice* as Models of Outmersive Game Design”.
 Featured talk.
 September, 2022.
 Game Philosophy reading group.

 </div>